 There are many shampoos out there for every type of hair and scalp condition.
 Dry, oily, fine, coarse, limp, lightened, permed, relaxed, color-treated, or chemically treated, there is a shampoo for you and your hair type.
 Shampoos exist that add a slight amount of color to highlighted hair, cleanse the hair of mineral deposits and styling product buildup, deposit a coating on the hair, and remove coatings from the hair.

 Acid Balanced Shampoo – is a shampoo that is balanced to the pH of skin and hair.
-Shampoo can become acid balanced by adding citric, lactic, or phosphoric acid.
+Shampoo can become acid-balanced by adding citric, lactic, or phosphoric acid.
 An acid pH of 4.5 to 5.5 is essential to prevent excessive dryness and hair damage during the cleansing process.
-Acid-balanced shampoos help to close the hair cuticle and are recommended for hair that has been color treated or lightened.
+Acid-balanced shampoos help to close the hair cuticle and are recommended for hair that has been color-treated or lightened.

 Conditioning and Moisturizing Shampoo – are shampoos that are non-stripping and do not remove natural oils and artificial colors from the hair.
 The purpose of these shampoos are to make the hair smooth and shiny, improve hair manageability, and avoid damage to chemically treated hair.
 These conditioning agents restore moisture and elasticity, adds volume, and strengthens the hair shaft.

-Medicated Shampoo – contain special ingredients, chemicals, or drugs that help combat certain scalp conditions such as dandruff, eczema, or psoriasis.
+Medicated Shampoo – contains special ingredients, chemicals, or drugs that help combat certain scalp conditions such as dandruff, eczema, or psoriasis.
 Some medicated shampoos that fight the more severe scalp conditions must be prescribed by a doctor.
-These shampoos are quite strong, are very drying to the hair, and can effect the color of tinted or lightened hair.
+These shampoos are quite strong, are very drying to the hair, and can affect the color of tinted or lightened hair.
 In most cases, the shampoo must rest on the scalp for a longer period of time than regular shampoo in order for the active ingredients to take effect.

 Clarifying Shampoo – are shampoos that are acidic on the pH scale.
 They cut through product buildup that can flatten hair, and allow the hair to shine.
 This type of shampoo should be used once a week or once every 2 weeks.
 It is the perfect cleansing shampoo for African American hair that is usually shampooed less frequently.